 Song Chords: C, F, G

 The song “ Southern Anthem” by Iron & Wine is likely to be a great listen.
 It has that beautiful, sad sound you can't help but fall in love with!
-The lyrics are also interesting and offer an insight into what life may have been like for someone living during this time period .
-And lastly - there aren't any minor chords used which gives off such broodiness; makes me feel all kinds of things when i hear it play through my speakers at home or work (or anywhere else).
+The lyrics are also interesting and offer an insight into what life may have been like for someone living during this time period.
+And lastly - there aren't any minor chords used that gives off such broodiness; makes me feel all kinds of things when i hear it play through my speakers at home or work (or anywhere else).

 Three Little Birds by Bob Marley